 Can I Use E-TTL Flashes In Manual Flash Mode Too?

-If you want to use E-TTL flash and also want to have the freedom to use manual flash settings, then you’re in luck.
+If you want to use an E-TTL flash unit and also want to have the freedom to use manual flash settings, then you’re in luck.

-It’s as simple as changing the mode on your flash unit to manual mode then you can have full control over your flash settings.
+It’s as simple as changing the mode on your flash unit from E-TTL mode to manual mode, then you can have full control over your flash settings.

 TTL VS E-TTL Video Explanation

-This is a great video that explains the differences in an easy to understand way.
+This is a great video that explains the differences between TTL and E-TTL in an easy to understand way.